Back to docs

 Step 5: Deploy and Invalidate

-After saving the new behavior, CloudFront will begin deploying the change to all edge locations.
+After saving the new behaviors, CloudFront will begin deploying the change to all edge locations.
 This usually takes 2-5 minutes.

-If you previously cached any /lp/* paths (unlikely if you just added the path, but possible), create a cache invalidation:
+If you previously cached any paths (unlikely if you just added them, but possible), create a cache invalidation:

 1. 1.Go to the Invalidations tab in your distribution